dtinit/data-transfer-project/Documentation/Publishing.md

 Artifacts are signed and published to Maven Central.
 You can see the latest version at the maven central website https://search.maven.org/search?q=g:org.datatransferproject.

-The publication process is mostly automated through Gradle and Github Actions; when you merge a commit to the `master` branch, a new version will be created in the Maven Central staging repository.
-You can then release the packages to the public Central Repository following the steps in the [Sonatype documentation](https://central.sonatype.org/publish/release/). \
-We are on the legacy host so make sure to use https://oss.sonatype.org/.
-Only attempt to Close the staging repository once the Github action has finished.
+First phase of publishing process is mostly automated.
+The second phase requires some manual actions.

 ## Automated Process

 DTP's publication automation is done through a Github action in `.github/workflows/release.yml`. \
-The action contains two jobs; one to bump the version number of the DTP packages and publish a git tag, and one to build, sign, and upload the artifacts to Maven Central.
+The action contains two jobs; one to bump the version number of the DTP packages and publish a git tag, and one to build, sign, and upload the artifacts to Maven Central staging repository.

 ### Semantic Versioning and Conventional Commits